nolanlawson/emoji-picker-element/README.md

 1. We don't need to keep half a megabyte of emoji data in memory at all times.
 2. The second time your visitors visit your website, we don't even need to download, parse, and index the emoji data, because it's already available on their hard drive.
-3. Heck, you can even load the IndexedDB data in a web worker or service worker.
+3. Heck, you can even preload the IndexedDB data in a web worker or service worker.
 That way, you only pay the UI thread cost of accessing IndexedDB, not of fetching the data, indexing the data, or inserting it into IndexedDB.

 ### Native emoji

-To avoid downloading a large sprite sheet (which may look out-of-place on different platforms, or may have IP issues), `emoji-picker-element` only renders native emoji.
+To avoid downloading a large sprite sheet that renders a particular emoji set (which may look out-of-place on different platforms, or may have IP issues), `emoji-picker-element` only renders native emoji.
 This means it is limited to the emoji actually installed on the user's device.

 To avoid rendering ugly unsupported or half-supported emoji, `emoji-picker-element` will automatically detect emoji support and only render the supported characters.
 (So no empty boxes or awkward double emoji.)
+If no color emoji are supported by the browser/OS, then an error message is displayed.

 ### JSON loading